 Writer.
 Editor.
 Performance Poet.
 Creative Writing Workshop Facilitator.
 I like to fill the fire with irons and then complain about being too busy.
 I live in rural Maine with my hubbie, two kiddos, and several furry friends.
 And I am a bona fide Jesus Freak.

 But let’s start at the beginning of the story: I popped out of the womb loving poetry.
 And that love continues today.
 I have an MFA from Stonecoast with a focus on poetry, and for years, I focused all of my creative energy on verse.
 My poems have appeared in hundreds of journals, including The Cafe Review, Ledge Magazine, Spoon River Poetry Review, Oklahoma Review, and Stolen Island Review and three of my poems were featured on The Writer’s Almanac with Garrison Keillor.
 I received an Emerging Artist Award from St. Botolph Club Foundation in 2013.
 I have featured at dozens of venues all over the country and proudly represented Maine at the 2013 National Poetry Slam, the 2014 Individual World Poetry Slam, and the 2015 National Poetry Slam.
+(NOTE: For a media-ready bio, click here.)
 God has been good to my poetry and me.

 I wrote so many devotionals that when life circumstances inspired The Jesus Diet, that was naturally the direction that book took.
 With no idea what I was doing, I indie published The Jesus Diet.